xcore/sc_capacitive_sensing/doc/appnote.rst

 image::back.jpg

+Care must be taken to layout the capacitive sensing in a noise insensitive manner.
+In particular, there should be no switching traces parallel to any of the capsense traces, as cross-talk will destroy the signal.
+This includes other capsense traces that are monitored asynchronously.
+Capsense traces that are measured by the same task can be routed together.

 Software
 ========

-The software to interpret the signal performs two functions: one is to measure the time and hence the capacitor value, and the other function is to interpret this value and take the noise out.
+The software to interpret the signal performs three functions:

+#. to measure the time and hence the capacitor value,

+#.
+To translate this into a notion of "Touching" and if so to a notion of a
+linear position alongst a number of buttons

+#. to interpret a sequence of positions and recognise a motion.

 Measuring capacitance
 ---------------------